robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 Bytes 3..5: Foreground color, which is used for a bit value of 1
 Byte 6: Transparency mode.
 See setTextStyle for the value definition

-**bg_buf** must contain the frame buffer data for the pixel area chose.
-It is used only when the respective transparency mode is choses.
+**bg_buf** must contain the frame buffer data for the pixel area chosen.
+It is used only when the respective transparency mode is selected.
 If not used, an empty bytearray must be supplied.
 No size checking is performed.

 **TFT_io.displaySCR_bmp(bitmap: ptr8, size: int, bits: ptr8, colortable: ptr8)**